mmichlin66/mmichlin66.github.io/mimcss/ref/mimcss-reference-miscellaneous.md

 ---
 layout: mimcss-reference
-unit: 4
+unit: 7
-title: "Mimcss Reference: Common Types"
+title: "Mimcss Reference: Miscellaneous"
 ---

-# Mimcss Reference: Common Types
+# Mimcss Reference: Miscellaneous

-This page describes utility types and functions used to set values of style properties.
+This page describes miscellaneous types and functions used to set values of style properties.

 - [Using Raw CSS](#using-raw-css)
 - [Using URLs](#using-urls)